Behind the Mask: North Country shows off its mask designs

 Share your own mask selfie at facebook.com/pressrepublican and you could be featured in a future “Behind the Mask” page.

-The University of Vermont Health Network Champlain Valley Physicians ospital is also accepting donations of homemade fabric masks.
+The University of Vermont Health Network Champlain Valley Physicians Hospital is also accepting donations of homemade fabric masks.
 Visit tinyurl.com/CVPHMasks for more details.

 Commented